c-daly/next_site/posts/ai-as-search.md

 Symbolic AI searched decision trees and proved theorems but struggled with perception and noise.
 Neural networks searched weight spaces and recognized patterns but couldn't explain their reasoning.
 Language models search token distributions and achieve linguistic fluency but can't guarantee causal correctness.

 Each paradigm's limitations stem from its search space.
-To build agents that reason causally about the world, we need spaces that explicitly represent causation, structure, and constraints—not as tokens to be sampled, but as graphs to be traversed.
+To build agents that reason causally about the world, we need spac es that explicitly represent causation, structure, and constraints, not as tokens to be sampled, but as graphs to be traversed.

 The next post introduces Project LOGOS, a cognitive architecture that uses graph-based knowledge representation to enable autonomous agents to: